-McTimoney Chiropractic for Horses and Small Animals
+McTimoney Chiropractic for Animals

 Animals suffer from back, neck, pelvic and musculoskeletal problems and they can benefit from McTimoney treatment.

 The McTimoney technique aligns and balances the animal’s musculoskeletal system.
 By manipulating any misaligned joints throughout the whole body,with special attention to the spine and pelvis, it helps both to restore and maintain health, soundness and performance.

 The treatment of animals is currently regulated under the Veterinary Act.
 All of our Chiropractors have been trained in McTimoney techniques for animals and hold either a Postgraduate Diploma or MSc in Animal Manipulation.

 For more than 40 years, those trained in McTimoney animal techniques have been helping horses, dogs, cats and farm animals – the range of animals treated has even widened to include some ‘exotic’ species.

 The whole body is assessed and treated to eliminate the cause, not just to deal with the symptoms.
 Treatment requires the approval of the owner’s veterinary surgeon unless the treatment is for a wellness or performance issue: a growing number of vets now refer cases to McTimoney trained animal practitioners.

 What are the signs that my animal needs chiropractic treatment?

 There are several indicators that suggest your animal may benefit from McTimoney treatment:

 - Discomfort or crying out when getting up